 If you have been noticing these signs lately, chances are you have an unbalanced Pitta.
 An unbalanced Pitta can also be diagnosed if you suddenly have flare-ups of eczema, acne or any other skin rashes

 Balancing Pitta at an early stage is not very difficult.
 Learn to listen to your body.
 These simple steps can bring your Pitta back to balance.

-Cooling breathing exercises or pranayama like Sitali, which translates into cooling/soothing.
+Pitta dosha people benefit from the cooling breathing exercises or pranayama like Sitali Pranayama, which literally translates into cooling/soothing.

 Spend time in nature

-Since pitta is a fiery force, a daily massage with coconut is very beneficial due to its cooling nature.
+Since pitta is a fiery force, a daily massage with coconut oil is very beneficial due to the cooling nature of the oil.

 Do this every day for 10 mins before bathing.
+A daily massage opens up your pores and allows toxins to move out of your body through the skin.
 Rub your body to release excess pitta through your skin.
 This will prevent flareups in the long run.

 Exercise for balancing pitta dosha

 Pitta people have a lot of energy and can indulge in athletics or demanding sports like sprint racing, cross-fit, martial arts, ashtanga yoga etc. These people should avoid working their core when they have rashes or episodes of acidity.

 Since pitta dosha is controlling, balancing it with surrender is ideal.
 A self-affirmation mantra “ I surrender to the higher power” will help pacify excess pitta in the body.
 Sitting in the lotus position in silence for 10 mins every day can also help soothe pitta.